kakoee/carND-PID-Control/README.md

 5- Set P and D to the last stable values.
 6- Increase the I gain until it brings us to the setpoint with the number of oscillations desired

-note that, If the oscillations grow bigger and bigger then you need to reduce P gain.
+note that, If the oscillations grow bigger and bigger then you need to reduce P gain. tune D to have smooth response.

   - Automatic : use twiddle method by gradually increase each parameter and see how it affects the error. if it worsen the error , then decrease parameter. if error got better then keep decreasing until it gets worse.
 Then reduce the amount of increase/decrease and repeat the procedure until the increment/decrement step become too small.